1216-dev/HCI_116651954_Code/README.md

 ---

-## 🕶️ Project 2: VR Concert Platform
+## 🕶️ Project Part 2: VR Concert Platform

 The **VR Concert** project enables users to attend and interact with live-style performances in a virtual environment directly from the browser.
 It emphasizes **presence**, **telepresence**, and gesture-based interaction over traditional UI control.